MrPsiace/MrPsiace/README.md

 - 👀 I’m interested in coding...and a lot lot of stuff more than that !
 - 🌱 I’m currently learning CS
 - 💞️ I’m looking to collaborate on any kind of tech learning
-- 📫 How to reach me mrpsiace@gmail.com
+- 📫 How to reach me? contact - mrpsiace@gmail.com

 <!---
 MrPsiace/MrPsiace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.